International Pancake Day (Always Mardis Gras)

 The History of the Holiday

-In France, the day is known as Mardi Gras, meaning “Fat Tuesday,” and is marked with lavish feasting.
+In France, the day is known as Mardi Gras or “Fat Tuesday,” and it’s marked with parades, feasting, and celebrations.
+Other countries added their own traditions, including:

-4. The largest pancake ever made weighed over 6,600 pounds and was over 49 feet wide!
+- The world’s largest pancake weighed over 6,600 pounds and measured nearly 50 feet wide.

 Activities to Celebrate